jorgemiguelcordeiro/ML_Interface/README.md

 # ML_Interface

-This interface on streamlit was developed on behalf of the Machine learning project.
+This interface on streamlit was developed on behalf of the Machine learning project (check github repository).
 The integration of Streamlit provides a user-friendly platform for collecting and processing input data, applying the preprocessing pipeline in real time to ensure accurate predictions.
 However, during implementation, the application crashed upon clicking the Predict button,